T-Cube™ LED Driver

 The LEDD1B is designed for high-brightness LEDs only.
-Turning the current knob by any amount beyond 0 will set the output current to 200 mA.
 The LED current limit must be adjusted by the trim pot on the front of the unit so that the maximum current of the connected LED will not be exceeded.
 The available range for this limit is 200 to 1200 mA.

 Power Supply Options